Hawks family: George Hawks (1801–1863)

-(Knights Templar), and as Past Master of the Lodge of Newcastle upon Tyne, and as Deputy of the Provincial Grand Lodge of Northumberland, and a Full Affiliated Member of The Celtic Lodge of Edinburgh and Leith No. 291.
+(Knights Templar), and as Deputy and Provincial Grand Steward of the Provincial Grand Lodge of Northumberland (of which his relation Clement Moody, Vicar of Newcastle, was a member), and as Past Master of the Lodge of Newcastle upon Tyne, and as member of Borough Lodge No. 614, and as a Full Affiliated Member of The Celtic Lodge of Edinburgh and Leith No. 291.
 Hawks, who had been made a freemason in Guernsey, was described as 'an excellent mason'.